 Let’s travel to Iceland in winter!
 What a brilliant idea!
 Except…

-If Iceland is anything, it’s extreme, and winter is when Iceland is probably at it’s MOST extreme.
-If you’re not prepared for it then you might not be able to enjoy your trip as much as you might have.
+If Iceland is anything, it’s extreme, and winter is when Iceland is when it’s at its MOST extreme.
+If you’re not prepared for it then you might not be able to enjoy your trip as much as you could.
 And who goes to Iceland and says they didn’t like it?!
 Just mention Iceland and someone will tell you it’s their dream destination.
 And yes, it’s bucket-list worthy, but Iceland in winter is no lighthearted affair!

-Iceland deserves its fame and all the accolades it receives, and you might be thinking, “not another travel blogger writing about Iceland” but if I didn’t genuinely wish I had known all of this before I went to Iceland in winter, I wouldn’t be wasting my time writing it!
+Iceland deserves its fame and all the accolades it receives, and you might be thinking, “not another travel blogger writing about Iceland” but if I didn’t genuinely wish I had known all of this before I visited Iceland during winter, I wouldn’t be wasting my time writing it!
 Knowing these tips for winter in Iceland will make your trip all the better, and you’ll get to avoid the stress that we experienced!

 Driving in Iceland in winter is no cake walk